WartyMN/F256-FileManager/documentation/using.md

 _Hint: You must have ModoJR or another file capable of playing .mod files and also aware of Foenix parameter passing conventions installed at 0:\_apps/modo.pgz_

+#### I want to load a different font

+Navigate to the font file you want to load.
+For example, if you keep your fonts on the SD card at 0:_fonts/, navigate to that folder.
+Select the font you want to load, and hit `<ENTER>` or `<l>`.
+The font will be loaded into the secondary font bank and be displayed immediately.

 ### Doing other Stuff